-The application site is located within open countryside (not Green Belt) and consists of a U shaped complex of Grade II Listed buildings.
-The main part of the proposal is the replacement of the attached outbuilding to extend the ground floor domestic accommodation of Belmont Farm.
-Core Strategy policies SS6c, R1 and R2 are relevant when considering the acceptability of the 'principle' of this development.
-These policies allow for conversions, extensions and replacement of rural buildings whilst considering matters including countryside impact, design and any Listing status.
-The majority of the outbuilding will be demolished, the only part remaining being the southern facing stone wall, therefore for the purposes of policy consideration the scheme is not for a conversion it is for an extension to the dwelling.
+The application site is located within open countryside (not Green Belt) and consists of a U shaped complex of Grade II Listed Buildings.
+The main part of the proposal is the replacement of an attached outbuilding and link it internally to extend the ground floor domestic living accommodation of Belmont Farm.
+The majority of the outbuilding would be demolished, the only part remaining being the southern facing stone wall.
+This application is to consider only the Listed Building implications and is not intended for the consideration of the principle of the development, this will be done via the accompanying Full application, reference SMD/2018/0264.

 The existing building has a footprint (measured externally) of approximately 2.8m x 4.9m with pitched roof.
 The proposal would see the external footprint being enlarged to approximately 3.2m x 4.9m, also with pitched roof.
-The small footprint increase and single storey height of the proposal ensures that the extension would read as a truly subordinate addition to the dwelling.
-It would be set to the rear of the house within the courtyard therefore not impacting upon the frontage of the dwelling or having any significant impact upon the surrounding open countryside.
-Users of the public footpath may be able to see the southern facing wall of the extension however this matter raises no concerns.
+The small footprint increase and single storey height of the proposal would ensure that the extension would read as a truly subordinate addition to the dwelling.
+It would be set to the rear of the house within the courtyard and therefore not impacting upon the frontage of the dwelling or having any significant impact upon the surrounding open countryside.
+Users of the public footpath may be able to see the southern facing wall of the extension however this matter raises not concerns.

-The use of coursed pink gritstone with lime-mortared joints, Staffordshire Blue tiles, cast-iron gutters/drainpipes, timber door, the re-use of two steel framed windows and the addition of two Conservation style rooflights is acceptable.
+The use of coursed pink gritstone with lime-mortared joints, Staffordshire Blue tiles, cast-iron gutters/drainpipes, timber door, the re-use of two steel framed windows and the addition of two Conservation style roof lights is acceptable.
 The materials and general design proposals are considered to be appropriate for this location and compliment those of the existing building.
-The small scale of the extension and its location at the rear of the property ensures that there is no significant visual impact upon the surrounding open countryside.
-The replacement of the existing structure is welcomed; it currently adds no visual interest to the rear of the house and does not compliment it.
+The small scale of the extension and its location at the rear of the property ensures that there is no significant visual impact upon the dwelling frontage and no significant physical or visual harm to the building.
+The replacement of the existing structure is welcomed; it adds nothing the special interest of the building.